 Short, sharp, spotfest.

-On one hand this was considered disappointing compared to what there two were capable of at this point.
-On the other, they did their best and it was an exiting start to what would turn out to be one of WWE’s best ever shows.
+On one hand, this was considered disappointing compared to what there two were capable of at this point.
+On the other, they did their best and it was an exciting start to what would turn out to be one of WWE’s best-ever shows.

 This was a non-stop collection of finishers from relatively early on and they were smart enough to get the most out of the less than six minutes they were given.
 At the same time. there was a bit too much interference for such a short match.

 These two would have a better structure, more traditional match on SmackDown! in an all-time classic which main evented the 5th June 2003 SmackDown!, that made my personal Top 100 matches of the decade where Mysterio finally won the Cruiserweight Title for the first time in WWE.